joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >Romans 8:1 (CSB) Therefore, there is now no condemnation for those in Christ Jesus,

 And here is love:
->Romans 8:38–39 (CSB) For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.
+>Romans 8:38–39 (CSB) For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other **no created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.**

 And...
 >1 John 4:10 (ESV) In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.

 God has all day to open your eyes and see what is actual love and how much He loves you.

-I could take the book of Leviticus and prove to you that is the love of God.
+I could take the book of Leviticus and prove to you that is the love of God for you.
 And you might think, "How is the law of God is the love of God for us."
 Because in delivering the law to us, he shown us how far we are from him.
 If you read the law correctly, you are going to shout out, "I can't do this!
 It is impossible!"
 God is saying, "I know.
 I know.
 That is why I sent my Son."

 ### for us

+And he sent his Son for us!

 And here is love:
 >2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 The ESV reads starts this verse as, "For our sake."
 That is the most amazing part.
 That God doesn't have a generic all encompassing love generic for all things.
-No. This love, this saving love, this perfect love, this sanctifying love, this glorifying love, this satisfying love, this maxed out joy love is specifically directly targeting you, the children of God, the people of God, the sheep of his flock and the joy of his heart.
+No. This love, this saving love, this perfect love, this sanctifying love, this glorifying love, this satisfying love, this maxed out joy love is specifically directly targeting you, the children of God, the people of God, the sheep of his flock, the apple of his eye and the joy of his heart.

 No other created being.
 Not the puppy dogs.
 Not the kitty cats or the cute things of this world--although adorable, he does not target his love on them because he is already their Lord.
-He does not have this love for the angels because they are His already and they worship him perfectly.
+He does not have this type of love for the angels because they are His already and they worship him perfectly.
 He has a specific love for his people because He made us in his image from the start.
 Not anything else ever created holds that distinction.
-Made in his image.
+We are made in his image.

 And you might be asking, "But what about unbelievers who don't love and trust God."
 Let me reply by asking you how God replied to the prophet Isaiah: "Is the saving Almighty arm of God too short?"
-Does our God have T-Rex arms?
+In other words, does our God have T-Rex arms?
 No!
 He is mighty to save.
 And let me submit to you because in eternity before the foundation of world God the Father and God the Son set out to save His people from their sins and we know this in full because God proved his love for us already.

 ### in that while we were still sinners